Billy Mitchell (EastEnders): Personality

 It has been noted that when Billy was first introduced, he was a "nasty piece of work".
 However, Billy underwent a personality change circa 2002 and "became good".
 It was revealed that Bill's nasty streak was a result of him having been abused and bullied while growing up in a children's home.
 From then on, Billy was depicted as "clownish and a bit of a loser [...] a born romantic with a kind nature and a big heart".
 According to actor Perry Fenwick, it is doubtful that he would have continued with the role if Billy had not "mended his wicked ways".
-Billy was involved in an abuse storyline with his nephew Jamie (Jack Ryder), causing the actor to be "harangued" by strangers in public.
+Billy was involved in an abuse storyline with his nephew, Jamie Mitchell (Jack Ryder), causing the actor to be "harangued" by strangers in public.
 In 2006, he commented, "I wouldn't have wanted to stay if Billy had been the way he was at the start.
 I didn't want to be another Nick Cotton, an out and out baddie, because it leaves you nowhere to go.
 You need to be a rounded character to fit in with the others.
 Then you can be a bit naughty, funny sometimes, in love sometimes — it all opens out.
 I'm proud of the way he's changed.
 I didn't like doing that nasty stuff.
 I needed and wanted the job, but I knew what would come with it — you can't go anywhere on this show without people telling you what they think."

 Fenwick particularly likes the comedic side to the character.
 He has said, "I just ask them to keep it light and shade.
 I LOVE the comedy side of Billy but there's a sad side to him, too.
 He's like a little lost soul who is always beaten up and knocked down but he never gives up.
 He reminds me of Norman Wisdom."